History of nuclear energy

 Uranium as a source of energy

 Due to the nature of uranium atoms, they are relatively easy to split.
 Therefore, uranium is heavily mined to produce energy.
-While Nuclear Physics is taught as an academic topic in our Physics tuition classes, it’s social impact is far-reaching.
+While Nuclear Physics is taught as an academic topic in our A level Physics tuition classes, it’s social impact is far-reaching.
 Only certain nations are allowed to import uranium, or other nuclear fuel, as established by the Nuclear Non-Proliferation Treaty.
 This treaty ensures that nuclear fuel is used peacefully; without malevolence.

 After uranium ore is mined, the ore is crushed and then dissolved by an acid.
 The resulting uranium oxide is converted to a gas, uranium hexafluoride – enabling it to be processed for “enrichment”.
 After it is enriched, the gas is converted to uranium dioxide to be formed into fuel pellets.
 The pellets are then used as fuel elements for the reactor core.
 Nuclear reactors use approximately 200 tons of uranium per annum and, if used efficiently, can be partly recycled – which reduces the amounts mining and extracting necessary.